 The cut flower and foliage industry is one of the fastest growing sectors within Northern Ireland horticulture.
-CAFREhas contributed to the growth of this sector from an estimated farm gate value of £210,000 in 2004 to an estimated value of £1.65 million in 2014.
+CAFRE has contributed to the growth of this sector from an estimated farm gate value of £210,000 in 2004 to an estimated value of £1.65 million in 2020.

 Locally produced flowers and foliage are popular with Northern Ireland consumers because of the product quality and long vase life.
 Currently there are over 30 growers producing cut flowers and foliage for local markets, florists and multiple retailers throughout the UK and Ireland.
 Please click the link below for a list of Northern Ireland growers and crops available.

 There are currently a wide range of locally produced cut flowers & foliage available on a seasonal basis.
-Further details can be found on the Local produce availability calender
+Further details can be found on the Local produce availability calendar

 Latest Information and News

 CAFRE, Greenmount Campus organise and deliver practical workshops on the growing and marketing of cut flowers and foliage and practical demonstrations of our Cut flower and Foliage Projects.
-If you are interested in cut flower or foliage production please contact CAFRE Cut Flower Development Adviser Mark Finnegan for further information or to be added to our mailing list for events.
+If you are interested in cut flower or foliage production please contact CAFRE Senior Horticulture Development Adviser Kieran Lavelle for further information or to be added to our mailing list for events.
 Email: firstname.lastname@example.org

 If you are considering going into growing and marketing locally produced cut flowers and foliage or are already doing so then it would be helpful to read the advice leaflet Caring for your customers and increasing your sales